leoamaro01/task-list-backend/README.md

 npm test
 ```

-To launch the suite of tests using Vitest.
+To launch the (admitedly small) suite of tests using Vitest.

 # Dependencies